spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: (*Required*) The Google Cloud Platform project this Spinnaker account will manage.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
+ * `--user-data`: The path to user data template file.
+Spinnaker has the ability to inject userdata into generated instance templates.
+The mechanism is via a template file that is token replaced to provide some specifics about the deployment.
+See https://github.com/spinnaker/clouddriver/blob/master/clouddriver-aws/UserData.md for more information.

 ---
 ## hal config provider google account delete